Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 ### 2. Import Cisco Images into EVE-NG

+a) Setup OS (Operating System) for file transfer between host and VM<br>

-a) In order to be able to use devices (routers/switches) in your lab topologies, their image files must first be added to EVE-NG:
+In order to be able to use devices (routers/switches) in your lab topologies, their image files must first be added to EVE-NG:

 **Windows:** Download and install [WinSCP](https://winscp.net/eng/download.php)